Scoring High in ASVAB for Navy

 - Focus more on the Word Knowledge, Paragraph Comprehension, Arithmetic Reasoning, and Mathematics Knowledge subtests, as these count towards the qualifying AFQT scores for naval forces selection.

 - Based on your areas of interest and strong skills, focus on various subtests like Mechanical Comprehension, Word Knowledge, or Auto and Shop Information.
 This helps you ensure that you score well in the areas that you are genuinely interested in.

 In addition to reviewing the content areas and taking practice tests, it is also important that you be well-versed about the test format, versions, content, and time limits.
-Also remember that minimum navy ASVAB scores and AFQT score requirements might change over time.
-Having a clear idea about all these definitely helps you achieve the target scores for navy ASVAB.
+Also remember that minimum AFQT score requirements might change over time.
+Having a clear idea about all these definitely helps you achieve the target scores for getting enlisted.